nuxt-community/sentry-module/docs/content/en/sentry/options.md

 - Type: `Object`
 - Default: `{}`
 - Server-specific Sentry SDK options.
-- The specified keys will override common options set in `config` key.
+- The specified keys will override common options set in the `config` key.

 ### clientConfig

 - Type: `Object`
 - Default: `{}`
 - Browser-specific Sentry SDK options.
-- The specified keys will override common options set in `config` key.
+- The specified keys will override common options set in the `config` key.

 ### requestHandlerConfig